etirouthier/keras_dna/docs/generators.md

 ```
 ## Adapting the output shape

-By default the label shape of `Generator` is in general `(batch_size, len(target), nb cell type, nb annotation` or for a non seq2seq classification model `(batch_size, nb cell type, nb annotation)` but one may want to modify this shape.
-Use the keyword `output_shape` to do so.
+By default the label shape of `Generator` is in general `(batch_size, len(target), nb cell type, nb annotation` or for a non seq2seq classification model `(batch_size, nb cell type, nb annotation)` but one may want to modify this shape to match the output shape of the model (labels are compared with the output of the model).
+Pass the desired output shape through a tuple (keyword `output_shape`) to do so.
+Note that the first number of the tuple is the batch size and should match the `batch_size` argument.

 ```python
 from keras_dna import Generator